Activities for Teaching Vocabulary: How

 - "Climbing that mountain was really hard, but in

 the end we all felt

-- "The bride and groom left the church in
+- "The bride and groom left the church with great

 Have the students make up sentences of their own.

 Of course, merely reading the word is not enough.
 You need to know how